-YALSA holds elections in conjunction with the ALA Elections each year.
-Each year YALSA elects a division President-Elect, Board members, certain award committee members and, depending on the year, a Division Councilor, Fiscal Officer and Secretary.
-YALSA's Nominating Committees start building a slate of candidates 14 months prior to the election.
-If you are interested in running, please contact the Nominating Committee Chairs or the YALSA Office for more information.
+YALSA holds annual elections in conjunction with the ALA Elections.
+Each year, YALSA elects a division President-Elect, Board members and, depending on the year, a Division Councilor, Fiscal Officer and Secretary.
+YALSA's Board Development Committee starts building a slate of candidates 14 months prior to the election.
+If you are interested in running, please contact the Board Development Committee Chair or the YALSA Office for more information.
 For information on governance, visit the YALSA Handbook and read the Election FAQ.

 Nominate other YALSA members or submit your own name for any of the positions appearing on the YALSA election ballot.
-YALSA’s Nominating Committee begins their work immediately following the ALA Midwinter Meeting and they must finalize the slate by August of each year.
+YALSA’s Board Development Committee begins their work January 1st each year and they must finalize the slate by August of each year.

-YALSA asks those interested in running for office to fill out one of two forms, depending on their interests:
+YALSA asks those interested in running for office to fill out the Governance Candidacy Form

-To nominate yourself or others to be a candidate for one of these elected positions you must submit these forms.
+To nominate yourself or others to be a candidate for one of these elected positions you must submit a form.

 Individuals who wish to run in the election, but who do not receive a nomination by either of the committees, may do so as a petition candidate.
 Petition forms are due each October (date varies, depending on the actual election date).

-Let the Nominating Committee know you are interested in running for office.
+Let the Board Development Committee know you are interested in running for office.

 - Don’t be afraid to nominate yourself!
-As the membership gets bigger the Nominating Committee’s job gets harder.
+As the membership gets bigger the Board Development Committee’s job gets harder.
 Make their job easier by not making them find you!

 - "Serving on the YALSA Board and as Fiscal Officer was a good fit for me, because I like to know what is going on and to help behind the scenes.
 I gained lots of experience with management skills and working with lots of different personalities.
 I got to work on many things I enjoy such as mentoring, marketing, training, developing new ideas and planning events.
 It taught me a great deal about the workings of ALA and YALSA’s place in that organization and outside of the library industry.
 My work at the Schaumburg Township Library grew to a focus as many of those skills translated to new community partnerships, new teen groups with different management styles, new services following the trends of those in other libraries across the country that I may never have learned about without this experience.
 Now I have taken that experience and begun working with other genre organizations and conferences, though I still enjoy volunteering on committees for YALSA." —Amy Alessio